-Notice that the timers of all waiting transitions that are disabled when a marking change occurs become inactive (turned off) and their values become undefined while the timers of all those staying enabled continue running with their stored values.
-Hence, we adopt the enabling memory policy [64, 1, 5, 6] when the markings are changed and the enabling of deterministic transitions is possibly modified (remember that immediate transitions may be seen as those with the timers displaying a single value 0, so we do not need to store their values).
+Note that the timers of all enabled waiting transitions that are disabled when a marking change occurs become inactive (turned off) and their values become undefined while the timers of all those staying enabled (also at the intermediate marking) continue running with their stored values decreased by one.
+Hence, we adapt the enabling memory policy [169, 1, 12, 13] when the markings are changed and the enabling of deterministic transitions is possibly modified (remember that immediate transitions may be seen as those with the timers displaying a single value 0, so we do not need to store their values).
 Then the timer values of waiting transitions are taken as the enabling memory variables.